vfarcic/cncf-demo/manuscript/ingress/emissary-ingress.md

-# Ingress With Envoy And Contour
+# Ingress With Envoy And Emissary Ingress

 TODO: Intro